itsmindfuldev/itsmindfuldev/README.md

 </p>

 <p align="center">
-🐸🍵 Ellloooo! my name is Annmarie, I'm a self-taught software developer who enjoys tech, reading, gaming, and music.
-I also think jellyfish are pretty rad creatures and that horror movies are fireeee.🔥
+🐸🍵 Hello! my name is Annmarie, I'm a self-taught software developer who enjoys tech, reading, gaming, and music.
+I also think jellyfish are pretty rad creatures and that horror movies are cool🔥
 </p>

 <p align="center">